nthalt/llm-project/README.md

 -   Please follow the directory structure mentioned in [Setup and Installation](#setup-and-installation). `property-manager-django` directory and `llm-project` directory should be under the same parent directory.
 -   Ensure that the database is created according to [https://github.com/nthalt/property-manager-django](https://github.com/nthalt/property-manager-django).
 If you have previously run it and have the database, then you don't need to do anything.
 -   Ensure that you have activated the virtual environment before running the `pip install -r requirements.txt` command.
 This ensures that all dependencies are installed within the virtual environment and do not affect the global Python environment.
--   Ensure the following lines exist in settings.py
+-   Ensure the following lines exist in settings.py.
+This is the path for django project root directory.

     ```bash
     property_manager_path = os.path.abspath(